The Fluffy Jackets - In Memoriam - Manny Charlton.

 Manny Charlton with his Gibson Les Paul Custom guitar that he played throughout his Nazareth career.

 Though Nazareth had several hits prior to 1975, it was not until Manny Charlton took over the production-reins for Hair of the Dog that Nazareth would break into the big-league.
-That album spawned the hit "Love Hurts", which became a global hit, topping popular music charts around the world.
+Recorded at Escape Studio a converted oest-house (Island Farm, Egerton) in Kent, the album spawned the global hit "Love Hurts", topping popular music charts around the world.

 In an interview with Classic Rock, looking back on the platinum-seller, Manny Charlton remained surprised by its impact; “I’m still trying to understand why it was so successful,” he said.
 “It was the first album that I produced, so beginner’s luck, you might say.”